ashish-brahma/portfolio/content/about/index.md

 Previously, I have worked as a full-time Business Analyst for a brief period in 2021-22 with experience spanning across Real Estate, Logistics, Media, Energy, Retail and Credit sectors.
 I have a Bachelor's degree in Mechatronics Engineering from SRM Institute of Science and Technology, Chennai.

 I have an affinity towards all things neat and serene.
-When I'm not coding, I love to work in my garden or pick an interesting book to read.
+When not coding, I love to work in my garden or pick an interesting book to read.

 ###### Skills